software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 ## Designing REST API endpoints for user stories

 Next, let's consider what kind of REST API endpoints we need for the last three user stories.
-In the sixth user story, "{{site.sprint_2_user_story_6}}", we need an lists all the quizzes.
+In the sixth user story, "{{site.sprint_2_user_story_6}}", we need an lists all the published quizzes.
 To follow the REST API naming principles, we can implement a GET method endpoint `/api/quizzes`.
 We can add a `QuizRestController` class and implement the endpoint with a `getQuizzes` method.

 In the seventh user story, "{{site.sprint_2_user_story_7}}", we need to display information of a quiz with a specific id.
 For this use-case we can implement a GET method enpoint `/api/quizzes/{id}`.
+If there is no quiz with the provided id, we should return a `404 Not Found` status as a response.
+Similarly, if the quiz is not published, we should return a `403 Forbidden` status as a response.

 We also want to list the quiz-related questions.
 For this use-case we can implement a GET method endpoint `/api/quizzes/{id}/questions`.
 We can implement the endpoints with a `getQuizById` and a `getQuestionsByQuizId` method in the `QuizRestController` class.
+We should implement similar error handling for this endpoint as in the `/api/quizzes/{id}` endpoint.

 In the eighth user story, "{{site.sprint_2_user_story_8}}", we need save the student's answer to the database.
 Before implementing the endpoint we need to consider what kind of data we need to store about the student's answer.
 We want at least to know which questions the answer is related to, what's the answer text and whether the answer was correct or not (we could also infer this information from the question).
 So, we need to implement the appropriate JPA entity class and a JPA repository class first.

 Then, we can implement a POST method endpoint `/api/answers` for this use-case.
 We can add a `AnswerRestController` class and implement the endpoint with a `createAnswer` method.
+If the user is trying to answer a quiz which is not published we should return a `403 Forbidden` status as a response.
+If the answer is invalid, we should return a `400 Bad Request` status as a response.

 Before starting to implement the frontend features, we should test that the endpoints work as expected.
 GET method endpoints are easy to test with a web browser by just visiting the endpoint URL, for example <http://localhost:8080/api/quizzes>.
 POST method endpoints can be tested with tools such as [Postman](https://www.postman.com/).